val-fom/solar-forecast/README.md

 # Solar Forecast Bot

 Serverless (AWS Lambda) automation that pulls a daily production forecast and live MPPT statistics, then relays neatly formatted updates to Telegram twice per day.
-A lightweight HTTPS endpoint also listens for `/manual_run` so the bot owner can trigger the workflow on demand via Telegram.
+A lightweight HTTPS endpoint also listens for `/manual_run` to run the full workflow and `/mppt_totals` to fetch the latest MPPT totals on demand via Telegram.

 ## Daily Flow